Help

 Merge Tab

 Besides finding and deleting duplicates, the application allows you to merge the scanned folders.
-In the Merge tab of Preferences, you can choose how to merge folders:
+In the Merge tab of Settings, you can decide whether to keep or not keep source folders after merging the content.

-• Set Finder color tag to merged files
+Also, you can set the Finder color tag to merged files.

 Merge preferences of Duplicate File Finder